 Leslie E. Bradford has served on our Board since October 2017 and is a member of our Audit Committee, Nominating and Governance Committee and Compensation Committee.
-Ms. Bradford has also served as a member of the board of directors and the audit committee of TCG BDC II since October 2017.
+Ms. Bradford has also served as a member of the board of directors and the audit committee of CARS since October 2017 and as a member of the board of trustees and audit committee of CSL III since June 2021.
 Ms. Bradford may from time to time serve as an independent director of other entities affiliated with Carlyle or of investment vehicles managed by Carlyle or its affiliates.
 From 2011 to 2013, Ms. Bradford was a senior advisor and director of the Alumni Network of Morgan Stanley.
 Prior to that, Ms. Bradford had risk management and advisory responsibilities throughout all business unit and support areas of Morgan Stanley over a 25+ year career.
 Prior to joining Morgan Stanley, Ms. Bradford was a vice president in the corporate division of Irving Trust Company from 1977 to 1985 and was responsible for the development of corporate client lending and non-lending business in Northeastern United States.
 Ms. Bradford has also served on the boards and committees of various organizations, including as a former trustee of the American Foundation for the Blind, a former trustee of the Morgan Stanley Foundation, and a Dartmouth College Fund Committee member.
 Ms. Bradford holds an undergraduate degree in Religion from Dartmouth College and an MBA in Finance from the New York University Graduate School of Business.
 Ms. Bradford's broad industry experience in corporate, financial, and public sectors has provided her with an abundance of skills and valuable insight in handling complex transactions and issues, all of which makes her well qualified to serve on our Board.

-John G. Nestor has served on our Board since 2013, and is a member of our Audit Committee, Nominating and Governance Committee and Compensation Committee.
-Mr. Nestor has also served as a member of the board of directors and the audit committee of TCG BDC II since April 2017.
+John G. Nestor has served on our Board since 2013, and is the Chairman of the Nominating and Governance Committee and is a member of the Audit Committee and Compensation Committee.
+Mr. Nestor has also served as a member of the board of directors and the audit committee of CARS since April 2017 and as a member of the board of trustees and audit committee of CSL III since June 2021.
 Prior to the completion of the NFIC Acquisition in June 2017, Mr. Nestor served as a member of the board of directors and on the audit committee of NFIC.
 Mr. Nestor may from time to time serve as an independent director of other entities affiliated with Carlyle or of investment vehicles managed by Carlyle or its affiliates.
 Mr. Nestor joined Kirtland Capital Partners in March 1986.
-He is chairman and senior managing partner of this private investment firm.
+He is managing partner of this private investment firm.
 Prior to joining Kirtland Capital Partners, Mr. Nestor worked for 16 years for Continental Illinois Bank.
 For eight years he focused on lending to small businesses in the Chicago area.
 In 1977 Mr. Nestor was transferred to Philadelphia where he was involved in commercial lending and in 1979 he moved to Cleveland to manage Continental's Cleveland Office.
-Mr. Nestor is chairman of the board of directors of SmartSource Computer and Audio Visual Rentals and he is also a member of the board of directors of Form Tech Concrete Forms.
-Mr. Nestor serves as a trustee of the Kelvin and Eleanor Smith Foundation and as the board chair of Deaconess Community Foundation.
-Mr. Nestor is the former chairman of the board of trustees of the Cleveland Foodbank and The Diversity Center.
+Mr. Nestor is the former chairman of the board of advisors of The Gates Group.
+Mr. Nestor serves as a trustee of the Kelvin and Eleanor Smith Foundation.
+Mr. Nestor is the former chairman of the board of trustees of the Cleveland Foodbank, The Diversity Center and Deaconess Community Foundation.
 Mr. Nestor is an experienced leader whose numerous board and advisory positions and experiences in the middle markets provide our Board valuable insights.